Paulpey13/PROJET_SAM/README.md

 ## Project Overview

 This project aims to apply the concepts learned in the SAM (Signal and Multimedia Learning) course.
-It involves the multimodal analysis and modeling of a dataset using various machine learning techniques.
+It involves the creation multimodal models such as early fusion and late fusion using videos, audio and text data.

-Multimodality in this context refers to the use of multiple types of data (such as text, audio, and video) in our analysis.
-By leveraging the strengths of each data type, we aim to build more robust and accurate models.

-The project is implemented in Python, using libraries such as pandas, numpy, scikit-learn, and matplotlib for data manipulation, analysis, and visualization.
-We also use libraries like PyTorch for building and training our machine learning models.
+The goal is to compare the different ways to process multimodality (mainly Early VS Late fusion) and to familiarize ourselves with audio, text, and videos processing in deep learning models.

 ## Getting Started